top of page

 • 2 min read

 Food recalls are issued when a product may pose a safety risk.
 Most recalls are voluntary and happen quickly, often before anyone gets sick.
 Companies and regulators use recalls to protect consumers and prevent harm.
+Understanding how recalls work helps you respond calmly and confidently.

 The Most Common Reasons for Recalls